The Job Evaluation Process

 Phase 1: Review -

-The manager schedules a meeting with their HR Partner to discuss the situation and provides the HR Partner with a summary of the business needs for the change.
+The manager locates the job description in the Payfactors database and schedules a meeting with their HR Partner to provide them with a summary of the business needs for the change.
+(Please email email@example.com if a current job description cannot be found.)

 Phase 2: Plan-